nephio-project/docs/README.md

 # Nephio

 Welcome to Nephio!
-Please use the documentation links below to learn more about Nephio, or checkout our [Learning Nephio](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series.
+Please use the documentation links below to learn more about Nephio, or check out our [Learning Nephio](https://wiki.nephio.org/display/HOME/Learning+with+Nephio+R1) series.
 The video series includes a [demo video](https://youtu.be/mFl71sy2Pdc) and short articles about different aspects of Nephio.

 ## User Documentation
 * [Release Notes for each Nephio release](/content/en/docs/release-notes)